clarkgrubb/data-tools/README.md

     $ xmllint --format FILE.xml

 XML has some advantages over JSON.
-One is XPATH, which can be used to extract data from deep within a document. `dom-ruby`, described above for HTML, can also be used on XML documents.
+One is XPATH, which can be used to extract data from deep within a document.

 Another advantage is schemas.
 However, the move from DTDs to XML schemas means one must deal with namespaces, which are complicated.
 Libraries such as `libxml2` don't implement namespaces completely.